ohmtech-io/uThingVOC/README.md

 ## Building

 ```
-make
+make clean && make
 ```

-*Note:* There is a macro which enable/disable printing some debug information (using it as UartLog()) often useful for development while monitoring the USART1 TX pad on the board bottom.
+*Note:* There is a macro which enable/disable printing some debug information (using it as *UartLog()*) often useful for development while monitoring the USART1 TX pad on the board bottom side.
 To enable it, compile with:

 ```
 make DEBUG=1